mattbis/lib-log-db.dev/PROTO-API.md

 - its time to consolidate now the api has stuff a wrapper does and the core does in one. its best to split it.

+### todo
+- mode should control the sys usage in a clear way aside from the main controls ( this is for a very simple machine )
+- most of this is in the wrapper - the dyn parts
+- shared and private

 # all
 - the order of calls determines what happens... it just does the min expected. to script it means using op_seq()
 - since im using htis one way for the moment is like this.. ( in some places auto behaviour )